QuantumBFS/YaoLang.jl/README.md

 The next DSL for Yao and quantum programs.

+**disclaimer: this package is still at alpha stage and things are very like to be broken and changed during this phase.**

 ![demo](demo.gif)

 This package is currently in release alpha, and is not included in [Yao](https://github.com/QuantumBFS/Yao.jl), expect some adventures and rough edges.
 Please feel free to open an issue.